-This article will cover how to landscape around cesspools.
-Having a cesspool in your property requires you to consider it as a vital element when landscaping.
+Howdy folks!
+Here’s how to landscape around cesspools.
+Having a cesspool in your property makes it a vital element when landscaping.
 Remember that your cesspool treats and purifies your wastewater every day.
-It’s okay to beautify your lawn but you have to make sure that you do not place your cesspool at risk of malfunction or failure.
-Ideally, you should consult a landscape architect or an arborist so that you can be sure of what to do and what to put in your property.
-Below are the pointers to consider in how to landscape around cesspools:
+It’s okay to beautify your lawn but you have to make sure that you don’t place your cesspool at risk of malfunction or failure.
+Ideally, you should consult a landscape architect so that you can be sure of what to do and what to put in your property.
+Below are some pointers to consider in how to landscape around cesspools:

 Plan to protect the cesspool.

 - Landscaping should never interfere with the normal processes in your cesspool.
-You should take time to look at your lawn and think about what would happen to it in the future.
-If you have any plans to construct structures on or around your cesspool, you have to think twice.
+You should take time to look at your lawn and plan strategically any possible decorations, alterations and excavations and their juxtaposition to your cesspit for the future.
+If you have any plans to construct structures on or around your cesspool, think twice.
 These structures will damage the soil, cesspool tank, and pipelines.
-Take note that the cesspool and the soil absorption area should always be clear of sheds, swings, driveways, decks, parking spots, sand boxes, and patios.
-It is important for you to access your cesspool easily so that maintenance can be performed regularly.
-You should make sure that you plan in advance before designing and installing your cesspool.
+Take note that the cesspool and the soil absorption area should always be clear of sheds, swings, driveways, decks, parking spots, swimming pools, sand boxes and patios.
+It is important for you to be able to access your cesspool easily so that maintenance can be performed regularly.
+In the unusual scenario that you are digging a new cesspool, you should make sure that you plan in advance before designing and installing.

 - Do not place your cesspool under a direct downspout or in the way of water runoff.
 These will make excess water flow into your cesspit.
-These ponds, sprinklers, and other watering systems often lead to cesspool failure.
-You should make sure that irrigation systems should be placed at least 10 feet from the cesspool.
+These, plus decorative ponds, sprinklers, and other watering systems often lead to cesspool failure.
+You should make sure that irrigation systems are placed at least 10 feet from the cesspool.

 - Do not let vehicles to run over your cesspool.
-This results to soil compaction.
-Compacted soil reduces the number of soil bacteria that treats wastewater, effectiveness of the cesspool, and the amounts of oxygen.
+This results in soil compaction.
+Compacted soil reduces the number of soil bacteria that treat wastewater, as well as the effectiveness of the cesspool and the amounts of oxygen.
 Always make sure that the soil is always dry and use track boards to distribute weight evenly when you plan to cross your cesspool with a vehicle.

 - Make sure that large animals do not graze over the cesspool area because they also cause soil compaction.

 - Do not use mulch, bark, or landscape fabric over the cesspool.
-These decrease the amount of air that is being exchanged and also retain moisture.
+This decreases air exchange and blocks the passage of moisture.

 Always make sure that you observe the right protocols in landscaping around your cesspool.
 Your lawn may be beautiful but it will be useless if your cesspool system fails.